andersganander/record_store/README.md

 - [Font Awesome](https://fontawesome.com/) - Used for Social Media icons in footer.
 - [GitHub](https://github.com/) - Used for version control and hosting.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
-- [TinyPNG](https://tinypng.com/) - Used to compress images to reduce file size without a reduction in quality.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
 -